codeigniter4/CodeIgniter4/user_guide_src/source/libraries/security.rst

 This provides a nicer experience than simply crashing.

-Even when the redirect value is ``true``, AJAX calls will not redirect, but will throw an SecurityException.
+Even when the redirect value is ``true``, AJAX calls will not redirect, but will throw a SecurityException.

 Enable CSRF Protection
 ======================